 During war, women are often victims of torture and other grave forms of harm.
 They remain vulnerable to abuse in flight, in camps, and in urban refugee settings.
 They are often afraid to report sexual violence because of shame, or fear of being abandoned by their families, leaving them at even greater risk.
 The goal of Lamp Lifeboat Ladder is to protect these women by enabling them to move to Canada where they may heal.
-The project will provide them two years of wrap-around support, including housing, cash assistance, rehabilitation care, and the tools they need to rebuild their lives.
+The project is providing them with two years of wrap-around support, including housing, cash assistance, rehabilitation care, and the tools they need to rebuild their lives.

 The excerpts below cast a light on the experiences of some survivors in our project.

 “I was kidnapped and held for a week.
 They tortured me with other women.
 I got out of prison and was in a very bad situation, having nightmares, and not able to sleep.
 I had issues with my husband’s family.
 They were telling him he should not keep me.”